mcc-us/Life_Expectancy_Analysis_Modeling/README.md

 1. *Which variables are significant and important in modeling and predicting Life Expectancy?*
 2. *What steps should be taken given limited resources?*

-**Data Analysis has 5 sections**
+**Data Analysis Overview**

-1. Initial Data Analysis: which deals with the 'cleaning' the data using imputation by mean.
+1. Initial Data Analysis
-2. Exploratory Data Analysis: An examination of the variables, histograms, percentile information, and other graphics that explore and explain the input and output.
+2. Exploratory Data Analysis
-3. Feature Engineering: Categorization of the 193 countries was discretized into eight groups.
+3. Feature Engineering
-4. Recursive Feature Elimination:
+4. Recursive Feature Elimination
-5. Modeling: A linear regression model was examined.
+5. Modeling

 **Introduction**